BridgetWu/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures
-A folder which contains my practices
+A folder which contains my practices using Javascript